So you want to plan a trip to Walt Disney World? Well, you’ve come to the right place!

 New attractions, shows, and experiences in 2021 will include the following:

-- New attractions: We are expecting some new rides to open at Disney World, including Remy’s Ratatouille Adventure at the expanded France pavilion in EPCOT, Guardians of the Galaxy: Cosmic Rewind in EPCOT, and more.
-An opening date has not yet been revealed, but we will share more information when it is released.
+- New attractions: We are expecting some new rides to open at Disney World, including Remy’s Ratatouille Adventure at the expanded France pavilion in EPCOT.
+We know now that Remy’s Ratatouille Adventure will officially open this year on October 1, which you can read about here.
+Other attractions like Guardians of the Galaxy: Cosmic Rewind and TRON Lightcycle / Run are also in the works, but we don’t yet have opening dates for those rides yet.

-- Walt Disney World’s 50th Anniversary: The official date when the celebrations begin has not yet been announced, although it’s no secret that October 1, 2021, officially marks the 50th anniversary of Walt Disney World Resort.
-We will update our website as soon as Disney shares specific details of the experiences to come.
-Keep in mind, however, that although Disney has not shared exactly what we should expect and when we should expect it, hopeful Guests are already booking their trips and making Disney Park Pass reservations for October 1 and the surrounding dates.
+- Walt Disney World’s 50th Anniversary: It’s no secret that October 1, 2021, officially marks the 50th anniversary of Walt Disney World Resort.
+And Disney has shared officially that the 50th anniversary celebrations will begin on October 1 and run for a total of 18 months — so the celebrations will last into 2023!
+Keep in mind too that hopeful Guests are already booking their trips and making Disney Park Pass reservations for October 1 and the surrounding dates.

 The following offerings are returning to Walt Disney World in 2021: